samshady/samshady.github.io/_posts/2020-01-18-how-to-make-a-website-in-10-minutes-for-cheap.md

 After you've filled out your personal details, select your Account Plan and  **uncheck all boxes in the "Package Extras" section.**

-**Tip**: The first extra option - Domain Privacy + Protection hides your personal information from anyone who wants to see who your website belongs to.
-This is useful because sometimes spammers like to find new registrations and send you spam emails. **You can also skip this now and add it later.**
+**Tip**: The first extra option: "Domain Privacy + Protection" hides your personal information from others who want to see who your website belongs to.
+This is useful because sometimes spammers like to find new registrations and may send you spam emails. **You may leave this option checked or you can uncheck it now and add it later if you need it.**

 ![Choosing Account Plan and Package Extras in Bluehost](/assets/img/uploads/extra options.png "Choosing Account plan and Package Extras")